-1. The Board will work to ensure that school personnel, students, parents and persons in parental relation will receive information about the District's Dignity Act Coordinator(s) by:
+- 1. The Board will work to ensure that school personnel, students, parents and persons in parental relation will receive information about the District's Dignity Act Coordinator(s) by: - 1) Listing the name(s), designated school building, and contact information for the Dignity Act Coordinator(s) in the Code of Conduct and posting the same on the District's website.
+The Dignity Act Coordinator(s) designated for the 2019-2020 school year are as follows:

-1) Listing the name(s), designated school building, and contact information for the Dignity Act Coordinator(s) in the Code of Conduct and posting the same on the District's website.
-The Dignity Act Coordinator(s) designated for the 2017-2018 school year are as follows:
+Elizabeth VonEitzen- School 12 Lauren Reynolds - School 14 Lisa DiTroia - School 18 Sonya Shaw - TMS Jennifer White - School 2 Catherine Culkin-Boice - School 16 Alexandria Phillips - CHS Christine Dauphinais - THS and District Coordinator and building and another information of and Dismite Act Consul

-Elizabeth VonEitzen- School 12 Lauren Reynolds - School 14 Lisa DiTroia - School 18 Sonya Shaw - TMS Jennifer White - School 2 Catherine Culkin-Boice - School 16 Alexandria Phillips - CHS Christine Dauphinais - THS and District Coordinator
+- 2) Including the name, designated school building, and contact information of each Dignity Act Coordinator in the plain language summary of the Code of Conduct. - 3) Including the name, designated school and contact information of each Dignity Act Coordinator in at least one district or school mailing per year to parents and persons of parental relation, and if such information changes in at least one subsequent district or school mailing as soon as practicable thereafter. - 4) Posting the name, designated school building and contact information of each Dignity Act Coordinator in highly visible areas of school buildings.

-- 2) Including the name, designated school building, and contact information of each Dignity Act Coordinator in the plain language summary of the Code of Conduct. - 3) Including the name, designated school and contact information of each Dignity Act Coordinator in at least one district or school mailing per year to parents and persons of parental relation, and if such information changes in at least one subsequent district or school mailing as soon as practicable thereafter. - 4) Posting the name, designated school building and contact information of each Dignity Act Coordinator in highly visible areas of school buildings. - 5) Making the name, designated school, and contact information of each Dignity Act Coordinator available at the District and school-level administrative offices.
+5) Making the name, designated school, and contact information of each Dignity Act Coordinator available at the District and school-level administrative offices.